How-do-i-get-your-attention/promo.claims-or-was-it-claims.promo/README.md

 <small>I call it "my" app, but I started it.
 My name is Pirasath Luxchumykanthan, and I want many to be a part of this project.
 I aim to create tools that are accessible to everyone and connect people worldwide.
 I may not know exactly what people want, but I understand the importance of following the laws and regulations of each country.
 This is how I build this platform, but regulations can change, so I will strive to keep up.</small>

-<small>As I mentioned before, we are only human, and all we can "try".
+<small>As I mentioned before, we are only human, we can only "try".
 I hope you will join me on this journey.</small>

 <small>What did you do yesterday?</small>